-■ Toyota recommends the use of gasoline containing detergent additives
+■ Recommendation of the use of gasoline containing detergent additives

-- Toyota recommends the use of gasoline that contains detergent additives to avoid build-up of engine deposits. - All gasoline sold in the U.S. contains minimum detergent additives to clean and/or keep clean intake systems, per EPA's lowest additives concentration program. - Toyota strongly recommends the use of Top Tier Detergent Gasoline.
+- Toyota recommends the use of gasoline that contains detergent additives to avoid the build-up of engine deposits. - All gasoline sold in the U.S.A. contains minimum detergent additives to clean and/or keep clean intake systems, per EPA's lowest additives concentration program. - Toyota strongly recommends the use of Top Tier Detergent Gasoline.
 For more information on Top Tier Detergent Gasoline and a list of marketers, please go to the official website www.toptiergas.com.

-■ Toyota recommends the use of cleaner burning gasoline
+■ Recommendation of the use of low emissions gasoline